+High School District

 Number Community Area

 12 Johnsburg

 19 Alden-Hebron

 50 Harvard

 154 Marengo

 155 Crystal Lake and Cary

 156 McHenry

 157 Richmond-Burton

 158 Huntley

 200 Woodstock

-The District's (EAV) has increased from \$6,205,355,948 in 2003 to \$8,041,182,876 in 2019.
-EAV has fallen six out of the last 11 years from its high of \$9,442,825,331 in 2008 due to the financial crisis that ensued and its effect on property values.
+The District's (EAV) has increased from \$6,205,355,948 in 2003 to \$8,356,660,732 in 2020.
+EAV has fallen six out of the last 12 years from its high of \$9,442,825,331 in 2008 due to the financial crisis that ensued and its effect on property values.
 However, since 2014 the EAV has increased annually, but it is still well below the high in 2008.

-The rate of unemployment in McHenry County, which makes up the majority of our District, was 16.4% in April 2020, 13.1% higher than the 3.3% in April 2019.
+The rate of unemployment in McHenry County, which makes up the majority of our District, was 6.8% as of June 30, 2021, 5.9% lower than the 12.7% from June 30, 2020.
 The unemployment rate particularly impacts the College as student enrollment typically grows in times of increased unemployment as individuals in the community seek additional job skills, retraining, and affordable education alternatives.
-However, April 2020 was the in the midst of the pandemic and unemployment was highly accelerated in such a short timeframe that it has not had the typical impact in enrollment.
-It is still unknown what the true impact on enrollment will be until the COVID-19 event is considered over.
+However, through June 30, 2021 the nation was still in the midst of the pandemic, although unemployment recovered.
+Most colleges and universities saw drastic declines in enrollment over the last year due to COVID-19 concerns, however, McHenry County College has maintained and even grew enrollment during this time frame, which is considered unique given the national trends.